strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-pilot.md

 ## Address reported issues

 In this step, you review any reported issues with the apps, drivers, and {WHAT ELSE?} that might block your deployment, and then approve, reject, or modify the suggested fix.
 All items in this step must be marked **Ready** or **Ready (with remediation)** before the pilot deployment starts.
-For detailed information on reviewing apps, see Resolve app and driver issues {this links to existing UpGRADE Readiness topic--do we need to spool up an analogous one for Update Readiness?}
+For detailed information on reviewing apps, see Resolve app and driver issues {this links to existing UpGRADE Readiness topic--do we need to spool up an analogous one for Desktop Analytics?}

 To review issues, follow these steps: